rust-project-primer/book/src/intro.md

 You can read this book at several levels.
-If you are a very technical person with a lot of project experience, you can use this as a recipe book showing you examples of how to implement various practises in real-world Rust projects.
+If you are a very technical person with a lot of project experience, you can use this as a recipe book showing you examples of how to implement various practices in real-world Rust projects.
 If you are less technical, but want to understand what is possible in terms of automation that can lead to higher quality code and save development time, you can use this book as an overview various strategies and what they accomplish.

 Although the focus is specifically on Rust software projects, some of the information contained in this book is also useful for software projects in general.
-It covers various good practises of software development, containing insights from various companies and successful projects.
+It covers various good practices of software development, containing insights from various companies and successful projects.

 ## How to read this book